 Dr Paul Fisher is a Fellow at the Cambridge Institute for Sustainability Leadership.
 He was previously a senior official and macroeconomist at the Bank of England for 26 years, including 5 years as a member of the Monetary Policy Committee and Executive Director for Markets and 2 years as Deputy Head of the PRA.
 He is a member of the European Commission’s High Level Experts Group on Sustainable Finance and was a member of the UK Green Finance Task Force.
 He holds a portfolio of other roles in finance and academia.

-To follow our exclusive industry insight, like us on Facebook, follow us on Twitter, connect with us on LinkedIn and follow our blog.
+To follow our exclusive industry insight, like us on Facebook, follow us on Twitter, connect with us on LinkedIn.